Any time you attend a meeting, make a sales call, give a presentation, write a blog or interview with a prospective employer, you have a choice:

 Something that takes people’s hiding places away from them.

 As a writer, speaker, consultant and mentor, perspective is my job.
 It’s what people pay me to deliver.
-And today I’d like to share another assortment of perspective (read part one here!) to help you, your brand and your organization become better.
+And today I’d like to share an assortment of perspective to help you, your brand and your organization become better.

 CAUTION: Each of the items on this list is worthy of its own discussion.
 Next time you have a meeting, conference or company retreat, I encourage you to use them as conversation starters, icebreakers and thought experiments for your team:1.
-The Beatles never had a fan page.
-Are you spending money trying to make people like you, or investing emotional labor trying to make the world better?
+The first owner of the Marlboro Company died of lung cancer.
+Are you smoking what you’re selling?

 REMEMBER: When you walk in with perspective, you walk out with heartshare.